SecureAICyber/CyberGuardAI/README.md

 # CyberGuardAI

 ## Overview
-**CyberGuardAI** is an advanced cybersecurity platform designed to integrate cutting-edge blockchain technology with artificial intelligence (AI) to provide comprehensive threat detection, automated response, and robust system security.
-The platform is built to evolve and expand, initially starting with the integration of Morpheus AI capabilities but designed to incorporate various AI-driven and blockchain-powered solutions over time.
+**CyberGuardAI** is an advanced modular cybersecurity platform designed to integrate cutting-edge blockchain technology with artificial intelligence (AI) to provide comprehensive threat detection, automated response, and robust system security.
+The platform is architected to evolve and expand, starting with the integration of Morpheus AI capabilities and further enhanced by specialized AI models and agents focused on specific cybersecurity tasks.

 ### Key Features:
 - **Blockchain Security**: Leverages blockchain for secure, immutable logging and decentralized authentication mechanisms.